 You may.
 You may not.

-Is India safe?
 I remember when a friend of mine called me almost a year back.
 She lived in Delhi and she wanted to book the overnight bus from Kashmiri Gate to Rishikesh.
-That was her first time going someplace solo, so I can understand the doubts she may had.
+That was her first time going someplace alone, so I can understand the doubts she may had.
 But ‘Do you think there would be other women on the bus?’ defeated her own first step.
 She didn’t board the bus ultimately.

 No, chances are you will find more men around you.
 But that doesn’t necessarily have to be a terrifying thought.
-It’s highly unlikely that something terrible would happen to you, if you follow some safety rules of conduct on your tour around India.
+It’s highly unlikely that something terrible would happen to you, if you follow some safety rules of conduct on your travels around India.
+Yes, safety is conditional.
+Again, sad but true.

 I have found a home in every corner of India.
-Traveling in local buses, in long-distance trains with no ticket, and hitchhiking in pick-up trucks and tractors with last-ditch enthusiasm, I have received love and kindness.
+Traveling in local buses, in long-distance trains with no tickets, and hitchhiking in pick-up trucks and tractors with last-ditch enthusiasm, I have received love and kindness to an immeasurable degree.
 And yes, there are always some creeps.
 And as a solo female traveller, you are susceptible to rooting them out even more.

 Also read – Volunteer Tourism And How It Can Shift Your Travel Experiences